iann0036/tf-cfn-provider/docs/providers/fastly/ServiceV1.md

 ## Properties

+`Activate` - (Optional) Conditionally prevents the Service from being activated.
+The apply step will continue to create a new draft version but will not activate it if this is set to false.
+Default true.

 `Name` - (Required) The unique name for the Service to create.

 `Domain` - (Required) A set of Domain names to serve as entry points for your Service.
 Defined below.

 `Backend` - (Optional) A set of Backends to service requests from your Domains.
 Defined below.
 Backends must be defined in this argument, or defined in the `Vcl` argument below.

 `Condition` - (Optional) A set of conditions to add logic to any basic configuration object in this service.
 Defined below.

 `CacheSetting` - (Optional) A set of Cache Settings, allowing you to override.

 `Director` - (Optional) A director to allow more control over balancing traffic over backends. when an item is not to be cached based on an above `Condition`.
 Defined below.

 `Gzip` - (Required) A set of gzip rules to control automatic gzipping of content.
 Defined below.

 `Header` - (Optional) A set of Headers to manipulate for each request.
 Defined below.

 `Healthcheck` - (Optional) Automated healthchecks on the cache that can change how fastly interacts with the cache based on its health.

 `DefaultHost` - (Optional) The default hostname.

 `DefaultTtl` - (Optional) The default Time-to-live (TTL) for requests.

 `ForceDestroy` - (Optional) Services that are active cannot be destroyed.
 In order to destroy the Service, set `ForceDestroy` to `true`.
 Default `false`.

 `RequestSetting` - (Optional) A set of Request modifiers.
 Defined below.

 `S3logging` - (Optional) A set of S3 Buckets to send streaming logs too.
 Defined below.

 `Papertrail` - (Optional) A Papertrail endpoint to send streaming logs too.
 Defined below.

 `Sumologic` - (Optional) A Sumologic endpoint to send streaming logs too.
 Defined below.

 `Gcslogging` - (Optional) A gcs endpoint to send streaming logs too.
 Defined below.

 `Bigquerylogging` - (Optional) A BigQuery endpoint to send streaming logs too.
 Defined below.

 `Syslog` - (Optional) A syslog endpoint to send streaming logs too.
 Defined below.

 `Logentries` - (Optional) A logentries endpoint to send streaming logs too.
 Defined below.

 `ResponseObject` - (Optional) Allows you to create synthetic responses that exist entirely on the varnish machine.
 Useful for creating error or maintenance pages that exists outside the scope of your datacenter.
 Best when used with Condition objects.

 `Snippet` - (Optional) A set of custom, "regular" (non-dynamic) VCL Snippet configuration blocks.
 Defined below.

 `Vcl` - (Optional) A set of custom VCL configuration blocks.
 The ability to upload custom VCL code is not enabled by default for new Fastly accounts (see the [Fastly documentation](https://docs.fastly.com/guides/vcl/uploading-custom-vcl) for details).

 ### Domain Properties